Questions questions .. hopefully there are some answers here, or you can get in touch here contact us

 Accommodation on Scottish trips is normally based on single room occupancy in comfortable hotels or Inns with atmosphere and a bit of character.
 Couples can of course room share.

-Well as someone once said, “There’s no such thing as bad weather just the wrong clothes”.
+Well as Sir Billy Connoly once said, “There’s no such thing as bad weather just the wrong clothes”.
 So we’ll endeavor to get out when we can and shoot in all weathers within reason, but here at Lightstalkers Scotland we have no control over it.

 There is also no such thing as bad light, just the wrong subject.
 There are always lessons to be learned from every situation regardless of the outcome.
-Some indoor theory, Photoshop and Q and A sessions will fill in the gaps but bad weather won’t spoil the fun.
+On workshops some indoor theory or Photoshop and Q and A sessions will fill in the gaps but bad weather won’t spoil the fun.

-Bring what you like, but we will provide some goodies and refreshments when out on location in Scotland.
+Bring what you like, but we will provide some tea / coffee / short bread and biscuits when out on location in Scotland.
 Let us know if you have any special requirements.

 A fun, sociable learning environment, fantastic images, interesting weather, lots of info, some magic light and a great and memorable experience in the Scottish Highlands.